-Mr. Goldberg represents business, tax-exempt and individual clients during all phases of civil audits, administrative appeals and litigation.
-A primary focus of Mr. Goldberg’s practice has been working with clients on innovative and high-stakes dispute resolution efforts in disputes with the IRS.
-Among the controversy matters he has worked on are tax accounting issues, transfer pricing, IRS challenges to R&E and energy tax credit claims, placed-in-service issues, IRS challenges to various capital market transactions, the status of tax-exempt bonds, the examination of tax-exempt organizations, the tax treatment of corporate distributions and reorganizations, the valuation of going concerns, international restructuring transactions, the tax treatment of insurance contracts, and compliance with information reporting and withholding rules.
+Mr. Goldberg represents business, tax-exempt and individual clients in all phases of a dispute resolution with tax authorities, including at audit, in administrative appeal, mediation and arbitration, and in litigation.
+A primary focus of his practice has been to resolve large and complex tax controversies related to a wide range of issues and across all industries.
+These matters have involved tax accounting; transfer pricing; IRS challenges to research and experimentation (R&E) and energy tax credit claims; placed-in-service issues; IRS challenges to various capital market transactions; the status of tax-exempt bonds; the examination of tax-exempt organizations; the tax treatment of corporate distributions and reorganizations; the valuation of going concerns; international restructuring transactions; the tax treatment of insurance contracts; and compliance with information reporting and withholding rules.

-Resident in Skadden’s Washington office, Mr. Goldberg was a member of the National Commission on Restructuring the IRS, a member of the Center for Strategic and International Studies National Commission on Retirement Policy and executive director of the Bi-Partisan Congressional Commission on Entitlement and Tax Reform.
+Mr. Goldberg co-led Skadden’s Global Tax Group for over 20 years.
+He also was a member of the National Commission on Restructuring the IRS and executive director of the Bipartisan Congressional Commission on Entitlement and Tax Reform.

 Mr. Goldberg is very active in the firm’s pro bono and diversity, equity and inclusion efforts.
 He currently is co-chair of the tax working group committee of the Law Firm Anti-Racism Alliance, a coalition of more than 290 law firms around the country donating pro bono service to matters addressing racial justice issues.
 He is also involved in significant pro bono matters, including the HBCU-focused Student Freedom Initiative; the New York City Kids RISE education opportunity initiative; legislative options for reducing the tax gap; and design and implementation issues around proposals to extend the Advance Child Tax Credit.